ewoodhead/QuantumNPA.jl/README.md

 ```

 You can specify both equality and inequality arguments using the `eq` and
 `ge` keyword arguments.
-These should be list of operators whose expectation
+These should be lists of operators whose expectation
 values you want, respectively, to set to and lower bound by zero.
 For
 example, to maximise `<A1>` subject to `<A1*(B1 + B2)> = 1.4` and `<A2*(B1 -
 B2)> = 1.4`: